Skip to contents

 • The dir argument specifies the directory where to save the folder; and

-• The seed argument specifies a random seed for replicability purposes.
+• The seed argument specifies the random seed.

 Note that mstcar() accepts more arguments than are used here, but these are the only ones needed to get started.
 Priors and initial values, for example, can be specified manually, but this is outside the scope of this vignette.
 There will also be checks performed on the input data: if something is wrong, warnings and error messages will tell you what is wrong and how to fix it.
 For a list of diagnostic errors and what they mean, read vignette("RSTr-troubleshooting").